 We wrapped up 2006 by celebrating 75 years of excellence at NC State.
 Building on our heritage of excellence in education, innovation in research, and leadership in service to society, our department prepared for its greatest years of growth yet.

 In 2005, ISE alumni Ed Fitts donated 10 million dollars to the ISE Department.
 In honor of his generous donation, our department offered to become the first named department in the UNC system.
 At first, Fitts refused, insisting there was no need for him to be recognized for his kindness.
 In the end, however, he decided to allow our department to use his.
 From that day forward, our department had forever changed into the Edward P. Fitts Department of Industrial and Systems Engineering.

 Thanks to Fitts’s gift, the department was able to award more scholarships, fellowships, and endowments that supported students and research.
-Fitts believed in the importance of a global, well-travelled society and in honor of his belief, his funding also went to helping students to study abroad.
+Fitts believed in the importance of a global, well-traveled society and in honor of his belief, his funding also went to helping students to study abroad.
 His gift has affected all aspects of the Department.
 The size of our graduate program has doubled and our research budget has quintupled.

 A New Home

 In July 2007, Paul Cohen became the new department head.
 Under Cohen, came the completion of our department’s return to 111 Lampe Drive, which had started in 2005.

 After switching from Riddick and Park Shops to 111 Lampe Drive, there was once again a push for the department to move.
 This time, the plan was to join other engineering departments on Centennial Campus.
 In 2008, a committee focused on planning this move had picked an architect to design the new building.
 In 2009, the department received enough funding from the State of North Carolina to go through with their plan.
 However, due to the Great Recession, the State had to revoke its funding so that it could go to needs that are more crucial.